-(exercises).
+(look at the exercises).
 Such problems become, basically, advanced counting exercises.

 Worked example 5.13 Odd numbers with fair dice

 We throw a fair (each number has the same probability) die twice, then add the two numbers.
 What is the probability of getting an odd number?